The ADAM Program

 - ADAM transmits the data and photo of the missing child to targeted recipients.

-Since it began in 2000, ADAM has helped return 130 children to their homes.
+Since it began in 2000, ADAM has helped in the recovery of 139 missing children.

 If your company or business would like to participate in the ADAM Program by receiving missing children alerts in your area via fax, please complete the form below.
 Your information will be verified by the National Center for Missing & Exploited Children before it is added to the ADAM recipient list.